-Many of our faculty members are internationally known in their fields as researchers, artists, writers, and leaders, however, their first priority is always their students.
-The Academic Exploration pathway provides you with an opportunity to work with many different teachers and student groups to discover what inspires you!
-As you are exploring the possibilities, you'll also be fulfilling your college's core requirements in humanities and language, mathematics and the sciences, and the social sciences.
+Many of our faculty members are internationally known in their fields as researchers, artists, writers, and leaders; however, their first priority is always their students.
+The Academic Exploration pathway provides you with the opportunity to work with many different teachers and student groups to discover what inspires you!
+As you explore the possibilities, you'll also fulfill your college's core requirements in humanities and language, mathematics and the sciences, and the social sciences.